ohadcn/ohadcn.github.io/about.md

 - Technological adviser for another projects.

 ### 2015: [Hebrew University of Jerusalem](http://www.huji.ac.il/)
-Teaching assistant & course exercises writer (C/C++).
+- Teaching assistant & course exercises writer (C/C++).
-Electrical and Computer Engineering B.Sc. (specializing in optoelectronics)
+- Studied Electrical and Computer Engineering B.Sc. (specializing in optoelectronics).

 ## other and open source projects:
 - Web Roulette - Random Web Content Deliverer - an android app for delivering random (and hopefully interesting) content from the web.
 The project was built during [Keep it Simple hackathon](https://www.facebook.com/kishackathon/) and is not maintained any more and some services it depends on got closed or changed. ([download from google play](https://play.google.com/store/apps/details?id=simplers.webroulette) - [Source](https://github.com/ohadcn/WebRoulette))